 Diagnosis and Treatment

 If you think you may have RHS, you should see a doctor right away so you can begin treatment quickly.
 Your doctor can usually diagnose it by asking you about your symptoms and doing an exam.
-But she may want to test a bit of fluid from a blister to confirm it.
+But they may want to test a bit of fluid from a blister to confirm it.

 If started early, antiviral drugs, like acyclovir, may help you get better faster.
 Your doctor also may give you a prescription for pain medication or a corticosteroid to help make you more comfortable and get rid of some of the inflammation.